MuhamedOmar/ZydaAutomationTask/README.md

 + Add items to cart , proceed to checkout then place the order

 ## The project structure .
-+ The project was designed by POM moduel.
++ The project was designed by POM .
-+ Every page have a classpage.jave.
++ Every page have a classpage.java .
 + There are two test classes including the related test cases in "UserLoginTest.java".
 ## Technical discription.
 * The project is developed by using (intellij IDE- selenium webdriver- TestNG- Maven).